 What drew us to Omis were two unique and spectacular fortresses.
 Why and in such a dramatic setting is part of the mystique of Omis.
 The Starigrad Fortica sits on a precipice of stone 860 feet above Omis.
 Built during the 15 century, this requires a hearty roundtrip couple of hour hike on steep rocky trails.
 Ryan did it on his own, primarily running, and found it well worth the effort, with a magnificent view of the coastline as a bonus.
 The second fortress is Mirabella above the heart of the old town Omis.
 We both did this one, but the last element was a ladder climb to the top.
 The views are no less impressive.

 As we walked along the Cetina river, we were approached by a woman who offered to take us on a very affordable boat ride up the Cetina river deep into the canyons.
 The temps were in the 70’s, and full sun.
 How could we turn it down?
 We bought some beer at the local market, let our boat captain take the helm, and relaxed as we enjoyed the breathtaking scenery.

 Your choices of Omis activities

 This town is home to a wide array of outdoor adventure activities.
 Start with lovely Omis beach for those who want to lay in the sun.
 For the more adventurous souls, the area offers biking, mountain biking, ziplining, boating, kayaking, river rafting, canyoning, rock climbing, hiking, camping, and fishing.
 We could not believe all this little place had to offer.
-As Croatia grows in tourism, we can see the town being a popular tourist destination.
+As Croatia grows in tourism, we see the town as a popular tourist destination.